albiesiedina/UIConcepts/README.md

 # UI designs
 Here are some mock-ups for projects I'm working on now.
+Here is [link](https://dribbble.com/biesiedina) to my dribbble

 # What I use?
-Currently, for my projects I'm using Photoshop, Sketch, Figma.
+Currently, for my projects I'm using Photoshop, Sketch, Figma Adobe XD.

 # Mobile Event App
 Application for hosting and check-in for events.